The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Introduction

-From the very beginning here, we are investigating a system at non-zero temperature, which consists of $SU(3)$ purely Yang-Mills (YM) gauge fields without quark degrees of freedom (i.e., at zero density).
-The primary aim of this article is to explicitly show the Hagedorn-type structure \cite{11} (and references therein) of the above-mentioned gluon pressure below some characteristic temperature $T_c = 266.5 \ \MeV$, see Fig. 1.
-It has been missed in our previous investigations \cite{7,8,10}.
-Also here we have analytically and numerically calculated the $\alpha^3_s$-order correction (mentioned above) to the gluon pressure $P_g(T)$ for the first time.
+Here we are investigating a system at non-zero temperature, which consists of $SU(3)$ purely Yang-Mills (YM) gauge fields without quark degrees of freedom (i.e., at zero density).
+The primary aims of this article are to explicitly derive and briefly discuss the Hagedorn-type \cite{11} (and references therein) dynamical structure of the above-mentioned NP gluon pressure below some characteristic temperature $T_c = 266.5 \ \MeV$, see fig. 1.
+These important issues have been missed in our previous investigations \cite{7,8}.